-The above listed questions should be captured using simple, descriptive, and nonbiased language.
-The "What?" portion of the narrative will often determine when the risk to a child(ren) has become significant and requires action by the county agency.

-Objective narrative is typically what will be used for ongoing activities, including but not limited to:

-- Home, school, office or community visits,

-- Email or telephone contacts,

-- Staffing with the supervisor,

-- Case meetings (treatment or family meetings),
+Protocol - What you must do Guidance - How you should do it Determine child well-being needs The above listed questions should be captured using simple, descriptive, and nonbiased language.
+The and activities to address those needs "What?" portion of the narrative will often determine when the risk to a child(ren) has become significant and requires action by the county agency.
+These actions include face-to-face or telephone contacts that occur at the office Objective narrative is typically what will be used for ongoing activities, including but not limited to: and in the community, completing Home, school, office or community visits, assessments or interviewing a family Email or telephone contacts, member, staffing between the county child Staffing with the supervisor, welfare worker and supervisor, performing Case meetings (treatment or family meetings), case management tasks, and more.
+Court hearings, • File review, and Documentation, including narrative, must be current within 7 days of every activity or Completing referrals or North Carolina child welfare forms. action.
+Example of Home Visit Documentation Documentation must be clear, concise, and Don't: At the home visit with the Jones family on 10/16/16, Mr. Jones was drunk and organized. belligerent.

-- Court hearings,

-- · File review, and

-- Completing referrals or North Carolina child welfare forms.

-Example of Home Visit Documentation

-Don't: At the home visit with the Jones family on 10/16/16, Mr. Jones was drunk and belligerent.
 The children laughed at Mr. Jones as if they were used to this type of activity.

-Do: A home visit on 10/16/16 was performed by county child welfare worker to monitor the children's safety and Mr. Jones' compliance with alcohol treatment.
-At the visit were Mr. Jones, Ashley, Monica, and Jacob.
-When the county child welfare worker arrived at the home, Jacob answered the door and invited the worker into the home.
-Mr. Jones was sitting in the living room.
-When the worker approached Mr. Jones, she could smell alcohol on his breath and saw a bottle of beer on the table.
-Mr. Jones the worker why she was at the home, even though the visit was scheduled for this time, and told worker he was tired of her coming to the home.
-During this time, Ashley and Monica were playing a game on the floor and they looked up and laughed when Mr. Jones told worker he was tired of her ongoing visits.
-All three children appeared to be dressed in their school clothes (pants and short sleeve shirts).
+DOCUMENTATION OF DECISIONS Do: A home visit on 10/16/16 was performed by county child welfare worker to monitor the children's safety and Mr. Jones' compliance with alcohol treatment.
+At the visit were Mr. The case narrative regarding any case Jones, Ashley, Monica, and Jacob.
+When the county child welfare worker arrived at the home, decision must concisely articulate: Jacob answered the door and invited the worker into the home.
+Mr. Jones was sitting in the What decisions were made, living room.
+When the worker approached Mr. Jones, she could smell alcohol on his breath Who was involved in the decision and saw a bottle of beer on the table.
+Mr. Jones the worker why she was at the home, even making, though the visit was scheduled for this time, and told worker he was tired of her coming to the What information, condition, or home.
+During this time, Ashley and Monica were playing a game on the floor and they looked factors the decision was based on, and up and laughed when Mr. Jones told worker he was tired of her ongoing visits.
+All three The basis for all decisions. children appeared to be dressed in their school clothes (pants and short sleeve shirts).
 However, when asked, Jacob stated that they had not yet started to prepare food for dinner.
-The living room was cluttered with . . .
+The living room was cluttered with